-Need to learn about the concept of citizens science
+Need to learn about the concept of citizen science

 - The concept of science might be difficult

-- Some teacher depending on topic might need extra explanation about the science topic.
+- Some teachers, depending on the topic, might need extra explanations about the science topic.

-- Balance everyday practice vs. scientific quality of the results?!
+- Balance everyday practice vs. scientific quality of the results

 - Are teachers really able to implement scientific inquiry?
-Teachers might need support to learn about the nature of science,
+Teachers might need support to learn about the nature of science

 - Quality assurance of data

 - Guidelines, instruction

-- Contact with scientists,
+- Contact with scientists

-EL06 mentions that teachers need training for intergrade CS projects.
+EL06 mentions that teachers need training for integrating CS projects.